sam22ridhi/sam22ridhi/README.md

+Here's an enhanced README file with improved stats and visual elements:

+---

 ## Hi there 👋

 I'm Samridhi!

 - 🌸 I love coding and creating fun projects.
 - 🔭 I’m currently working on projects related to artificial intelligence and machine learning.
-- 🌱 I’m currently learning advanced data science techniques and exploring new AI frameworks.
+- 🌱 I’m exploring advanced data science techniques and new AI frameworks.
 - 📚 I'm a research-oriented enthusiast delving into the latest AI trends and technologies.
 - 👯 I’m looking to collaborate on innovative AI and machine learning projects.
 - 🤔 I’m looking for help with enhancing my knowledge in deep learning and neural networks.